Welcome to our Information and Learning Guide! If you're new to 12v - 24v solar, don't worry. It's not magic. Basic systems are pretty simple.

 By Bill Andersen

-BHA Solar - updated Sept 2023
+BHA Solar - updated Feb 2024

-If you are a beginner and are confused about how a stand alone solar system works, the basics are not complicated.
-12v systems have 2 wires, pos and neg.
-If you're a total beginner I always caution to start slowly before investing a lot and learn from a small starter type system and use it a while to really learn how it works and what to expect.
+If you're a total beginner I always caution to start slowly before investing a lot in equipment and learn from a small starter type system and use it a while to really learn how it works and what to expect.
 ALL the systems are modular and can be expanded.

-Basically the solar panels charge the batteries and you run everything off the battery bank.
-How big a system depends on what you want to run and for how long.
+Large systems can run large loads.
 Running an air conditioner off a small solar/battery/inverter system has always been the holy grail, but efficient air conditioning units like mini splits and lithium batteries now make it very possible.
-I've spoken to many people who are successfully running small AC units and window units with inverter / solar / battery systems.
+Many people are successfully running small AC units and window units with inverter / solar / battery systems.
 Most folks full time off grid are very conservative with power and use propane wherever possible, particularly cooking, propane refrigerators and hot water heaters, and space heaters, but new lithium batteries are becoming the new gold standard for solar/battery/inverter systems.
 They're easier to recharge (5x faster than lead acid, so a smaller solar array is needed) and they last years longer

 600W 12v system, 2 x 100AH lithium batteries, and a continuous 2000W 16.7A output inverter